-1. Difficulty swallowingWhen there is an inflammation or an infection in the esophagus, it spreads throughout the whole region of the throat.
-Remember that the esophagus is the area between the throat and the stomach, meaning it’s the uppermost part of our digestive system and it’s common for the pain to reach the throat, which becomes inflamed and prevents us from swallowing normally.
+1. Difficulty swallowingWhen there’s an inflammation or an infection in the esophagus, it spreads throughout the whole region of the throat.
+Remember that the esophagus is the area between the throat and the stomach.
+Meaning it’s the uppermost part of our digestive system.
+Therefore, it’s common for the pain to reach the throat, which becomes inflamed and prevents us from swallowing normally.

 2. Mouth sores

-Cold sores or canker sores appear because there is an infection somewhere in the body.
-Usually we experience more infections when our defenses are low, i.e. when our immune system is not well protected and the white blood cells aren’t functioning correctly.
+Cold sores or canker sores appear because there’s an infection somewhere in the body.
+Usually we experience more infections when our defenses are low, i.e. when our immune system isn’t well protected and the white blood cells aren’t functioning correctly.
 The first symptom of esophagitis is usually a cold or a canker sore.

 3. CoughDryness and inflammation of the esophagus causes a kind of cough that’s very distinct.
 This happens when we need moisture in the throat, but it’s so inflamed and dry that we fail to relieve the cough.